iamanigeeit/DDW2023/projects/checkoff.md

 ### Exercise 1 [3 checks]

-1. In `/app/serverlibrary.py`, there exist a `mergesort` implementation **from scratch**, no other sorting libraries can be used.
-2. Able to **create** users **and** login as that user.
+1. Able to **create** users and its updated in the Google Sheet.
 3. Able to **create** many users and display all registered users under `Users` page.

 ### Exercise 2 [5 checks]

-1. In `/app/serverlibrary.py`, there exist a `Stack` implementation in there **from scratch**, e.g: `pop`, `peek`, etc is implemented/
+1. In `library.py`, there exist a `Stack` implementation in there **from scratch**, e.g: `pop`, `peek`, etc is implemented/
-2. In `/app/serverlibrary.py`, there exist a `EvaluateExpression` implementation in there **from scratch**.
+2. In `library.py`, there exist a `EvaluateExpression` implementation in there **from scratch**.
-3. Users can create questions and the answer displayed in `/questions` page is correct.
+3. Users can create questions and the answer displayed in `Questions` page is correct.
 Users can also send it to multiple other users.
-4. Users can `Show/Hide` questions and enter the correct answer in the `/challenges` page, afterwhich the timer value is displayed at the row.
+4. Users can `Show/Hide` questions and enter the correct answer in the `Challenges` page, afterwhich the timer value is displayed at the row.
-5. In the **Hall of Fame**, we can see the **ranks** properly, where each ROW is a question, and WITHIN the same row of question, the display of username and score must be shown properly (top 3)/
+5. In the **Hall of Fame**, we can see the **ranks** properly.
+Each challenge is displayed as a new section and in each section the question and the correct answer is displayed.
+After that, a table of top three users are displayed.

 ### Q&A

 Similar protocol like MP [above](#qa).
-Please read all necessary markdown files: [Bootstrap](https://github.com/Data-Driven-World/d2w_mini_projects/blob/master/mp_calc/Bootstrap.md), [Database](https://github.com/Data-Driven-World/d2w_mini_projects/blob/master/mp_calc/Database.md), and [Forms](https://github.com/Data-Driven-World/d2w_mini_projects/blob/master/mp_calc/Forms.md) that was available at the [mini project 2 repository](https://github.com/Data-Driven-World/d2w_mini_projects/tree/master/mp_calc) before going for the checkoff.

 <ChatBaseBubble/>